c4spar/cliffy-manual/command/error_handling.md

 Cliffy throws an `ValidationError` for invalid user input.
-By default, when a `ValidationError` is thrown, cliffy prints the auto generated help and the error message and calls `Deno.exit(1)` to eit the program.
+By default, when a `ValidationError` is thrown, cliffy prints the auto generated help and the error message and calls `Deno.exit(1)` to exit the program.
 This behaviour can be changed by calling `.throwErrors()` or `.noExit()`.

 ## Throw errors